kri55is/Flickster/README.md

-# Project 1 - Flickster
+# Project 1 - Rotten Bananas

-Flickster shows the latest movies currently playing in theaters.
+Rotten Bananas shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: **X** hours spent in total
+Time spent: **15** hours spent in total ... maybe, I lost count :(

 ## User Stories